The Arborist.

 Laura faces an impossible choice when she discovers her twin’s memorial tree is dying.

-An original narrative short written and directed by BAFTA Cymru-winning director Clare Sturges, in association with BFI Network, Ffilm Cymru Wales and BBC Wales.
+An original narrative short, made in association with BFI Network, Ffilm Cymru Wales and BBC Wales.
 Produced by Keiran McGaughey at Like An Egg Productions.
-Starring Catrin Stewart and Rhodri Meilir, the film was nominated for the BAFTA Cymru Short Film Award in 2020 and premiered on BBC Two.
-Now available on BBC iPlayer.
+Starring Catrin Stewart and Rhodri Meilir, the film premiered on BBC Two, was nominated for the BAFTA Cymru Short Film Award in 2020, has screened and been awarded at film festivals around the world.

 I wrote and directed The Arborist in part to make sense of Eli’s loss, but also to explore the healing role that objects, shared stories and memories play in connecting us to the dead and to each other, and in making the terrible irreversibility of death bearable.
 I wanted to invite audiences into this most intimate, devastatingly human experience – creating a sensory cinematic world through composition, colour, atmosphere, music, sound design and visually expressive storytelling.
 And by allowing the actors’ performances to reveal the depth of emotion: the power of forgiveness and reconciliation.